-The funding approved under the YCW program for this position is \$14,293.12.
-This amount will fund 50% of the position, including both the salary of the intern and mandatory employer costs for a 36-week contract.
-The funding will also offset certain other costs the City will incur in hiring a new intern, such as the purchase of a new laptop for the position.
+The funding approved under the YCW program for this position is \$15,000, the maximum grant amount available.
+This amount will fund 50% of the position, including both the salary of the intern and mandatory employer costs for a 36-week contract and will also offset certain other costs the City will incur in hiring a new intern, such as the purchase of a new laptop and iPad for the position.

-The heritage intern position job description was developed and evaluated by People Services in 2023 in anticipation of the funding application.
-The position was evaluated at the Specialized Student rate (\$18.69/hour) and 654 additional student hours (approximately 18 weeks) in Economic Development were approved in the 2024 budget to facilitate this position, if the funding was received.
+The Heritage Intern position job description was developed and evaluated by People Services in 2023 in anticipation of the 2024-2025 funding application.
+This job description will continue to be used for the 2025-2026 position.
+The position was evaluated at the Specialized Student rate (\$19.34/hour) and 654 additional student hours (approximately 18 weeks) in Economic Development were approved in the 2025 budget to facilitate this position, if the funding was received.
 The budget allocated for these student hours will fund the remaining 50% of the position.

-Additional costs which may be incurred to facilitate this position, such as office supplies, technology and mileage, have been anticipated for and included in the approved 2024 Economic Development budget.
+Additional costs which may be incurred to facilitate this position, such as office supplies, technology and mileage, have been anticipated for and included in the approved 2025 Economic Development budget.